St Breock

 St Breock (Nanssans) is a village and a civil parish in north Cornwall, England, United Kingdom.
-The spelling St Breoke was also formerly in use.
+The spelling St Breoke is used for the ecclesiastical parish but is otherwise out of use.

 Geography

 St Breock village is 1 mile (1.6 km) west of Wadebridge immediately to the south of the Royal Cornwall Showground.
 The village lies on the eastern slope of the wooded Nansent valley.
 The civil parish of St Breock is in Bodmin Registration District and the population in the 2001 census was 703, increasing to 725 at the 2011 census.
 The parish extends approx five miles (8 kilometres) south of Wadebridge.
 To the north, the parish is bounded by the River Camel, to the west by St Issey parish, to the northeast by Egloshayle parish and to the southeast by Lanivet parish.
 Together with Egloshayle it was one of the two parishes within which the town of Wadebridge developed.